tienhardinng/CNM-WebRecording-Tiennguyen/README.md

  ├─ V1-prototype        # Initial Vosk-based STT module (70MB, replaced)
  └─ final-gemini        # Final Gemini-based implementation

 7️.
-Demo & Resources
-YouTube Demo Video: Link
-Presentation Slides: Link
-Final GitHub Repository: HanTie Final
-V1 Prototype (Optional): Vosk Prototype
+Run Instructions
+7.1 Installation
+Ensure you have Node.js (v18+) installed on your system.
+Navigate to the root directory of the project in your terminal and run the following command to install required dependencies: npm install

+7.2 Configuration
+Before starting the server, you must configure the Gemini API Key in the backend for the Speech-to-Text feature.
+Method 1 (Best Practice): Set the GEMINI_API_KEY as an environment variable in your system or in a local .env file.
+Method 2 (Directly in code): Edit the server.js file and replace the placeholder value for GEMINI_API_KEY.

+7.3 Execution
+Start Server: Run the backend server using Node.js: node server.js Access Application: Open index.html in your web browser (via http://localhost:3000/ if accessed directly, or by simply opening the file in your browser).

 8️.
 Team Contributions
 Member	            Student ID	Contribution	      Role Nguyen Viet Tien	11247233	33.34%	       Backend, reliability, storage & metadata Pham Thu Ha	        11247164	33.33%	       Frontend, initial STT (Vosk), API integration Hoang Thanh Nhan	11274212	33.33%	       Frontend UI, retry/backoff, testing

 9️.
 Future Work
 FFmpeg integration for multiple video formats